“It was a dark and stormy night.”

 “When Abigail Brewster brought her son, Hugh, back from the dead the first time, he looked all fragile and wispy, like morning mist on the village commons.”

-Kimberley Griffiths Little’s been juggling book launch parties for The Healing Spell (Scholastic) with her right hand, twirling a handful of new characters with her left while typing her next book for Scholastic with her toes.
-Throw in a pot of Louisiana gumbo, too many pecan pralines, fishing for the perfect worm . . .and you have a typical day in the life of a writer on deadline.
+Kimberley Griffiths Little has been juggling book launch parties for her FORBIDDEN trilogy (Harpercollins) with her right hand, twirling a handful of new characters with her left while drafting new book proposals with her toes.
+Throw in too many cookies, a household that never sleeps . . .and you have a typical day in the life of a writer on deadline.
+See Kimberley’s beautiful new website here: www.KimberleyGriffithsLittle.com.
+Friend her on Facebook: https://www.facebook.com/kimberleygriffithslittle